Probable Jaws

 Would you be deploying any

 live baby seals as decoys?
+I would not.
+No.

-I will not use live.
+I will not use live baby seals.
+Yeah.

-It's just a creature in an unnatural habitat being gawked at by hundreds of spectators.
+a creature in its unnatural habitat being gawked at by hundreds of spectators. but apparently, it wants to fight a person in a chainmail orca suit.

-I was just told that this fight's happening because I've been talking too much.
+I was just told that this fight's happening because I've been talking too much species, and so that's why the shark wants to fight me.
+So, the shark asked for it in this scenario.

 In this scenario, the shark has willingly signed up for this match.
+Yes, the shark, yeah, the shark like entered a lottery in one.

-Do you, in this specific scenario, do you feel that Jessica would triumph?
+Natasha, you've heard the whole scenario.
+Do you, in this specific scenario, do you feel that Jessica would triumph or that your friend would become chum?

-chum also half of the tools that she just named are repellents.
+Chum.
+Also, half of the tools that she just named are repellents.

+And so the shark's not approaching her.
 It's not like hand-to-fin combat, which is what I'm picturing.

 That's what a fight is.

 It's not Jessica enters three feet of water, puts out every electromagnetic pulse possible, and the shark never comes within 100 feet of her.
+That's not winning a fight.

 Well, how would you define victory in this case, Jessica?